wuyile1900/SEPT/README.md

 # SEPT
-Source code for paper Wireless Point Cloud Transmission, https://arxiv.org/abs/2306.08730
+Source code for the conference paper, [Wireless Point Cloud Transmission](https://ieeexplore.ieee.org/document/10694621), in SPAWC 2024.

 ## Motivation
 There have already been considerable amount of works for semantic communications concerning images, speech and videos, while the transmission of point cloud is relatively less explored.
 Engineerers in the past would first compress the point cloud into bits using point cloud compression algorithm (e.g., [G-PCC & V-PCC](https://mpeg-pcc.org/index.php/publications/an-overview-of-ongoing-point-cloud-compression-standardization-activities-video-based-v-pcc-and-geometry-based-g-pcc/)) and the use channel codes to protect them.
 This would cause cliff and leveling effects.
 This work serves as one of the pioneering works introducing a deep joint source channel coding (DeepJSCC) approach to avoid the cliff effect and achieving impressive reconstruction performance.